BirdseyeRobotics/birdseyerobotics_ament_copyright/README.md

 ### Command Line

-To add missing PickNik-proprietary license headers to all files in the current directory, run the command below (`picknik` sets PickNik Inc. as the copyright holder, and `picknik_proprietary` uses our closed-source proprietary license template).
+To add missing Birds Eye Robotics -proprietary license headers to all files in the current directory, run the command below (`birdseyerobotics` sets Birds Eye Robotics. as the copyright holder, and `birdseyerobotics_proprietary` uses our closed-source proprietary license template).

 ```
-ament_copyright --add-missing picknik picknik_proprietary .
+ament_copyright --add-missing birdseyerobotics birdseyerobotics_proprietary .
 ```

 This will insert the following license header in source code files that do not already have a license header that `ament_copyright` recognizes:

 ```
-// Copyright 2021 PickNik Inc.
+// Copyright 2024 Birds Eye Robotics.
 // All rights reserved.
 //
 // Unauthorized copying of this code base via any medium is strictly prohibited.